ballerina-platform/ballerina-dev-website/swan-lake/vs-code-extension/implement-the-code/data-mapper.md

 #### Add/Edit constant values/expressions

-!!!
-Info
-    If a particular field is empty and accepting a constant/expression, you will see the **Add value** action after clicking the triple dots button.
+>**Info:** If a particular field is empty and accepting a constant/expression, you will see the **Add value** action after clicking the triple dots button.
 This will open up the expression editor.
 You can provide a constant value or construct any complex expression via it.

 1. Add a hard-coded visa type for foreign students.